USTC-TD: A Test Dataset and Benchmark for Image and Video Coding in 2020s: Experiments

-We use \emph{PSNR} and \emph{MS-SSIM}\cite{wang2003multiscale} to measure the quality of the coded frames in the comparison to the original frames.
-Bits per pixel (bpp) is used to measure the number of bits for encoding each pixel in each image or video frame.
+For the objective quality evaluation, \textit{PSNR}, \textit{MS-SSIM}\cite{wang2003multiscale}, and \textit{VMAF}\cite{liu2013visual} are used to measure the quality of the coded frames in comparison to the original frames.
+Bits per pixel (bpp) is used to measure the number of bits for encoding each pixel in each image/video frame.
 The Bjontegaard Delta bitrate (BD-rate)\cite{bjontegaard2001calculation} is used to compare the performance of different compression schemes, where negative numbers indicate bitrate saving and positive numbers indicate bitrate increasing.
-For the evaluation of image and video compression schemes, the \emph{PSNR} and \emph{MS-SSIM} are both calculated and compared in RGB color space.
-For image, the conversion process of different color spaces is performed by using the \textit{ffmpeg} tool \cite{FFMPEG}.
-For video, the conversion process is aligned to the setting mentioned in \textit{DCVC-DC}\cite{li2023neural} by using the BT.709 conversion standard.
+For the evaluation of image/video compression schemes, \textit{PSNR} and \textit{MS-SSIM} are calculated and compared in RGB color space, \textit{VMAF} is calculated and compared in YUV color space.
+The conversion process of different color spaces is performed by using the default \textit{ffmpeg} tool (BT.601).
+For \textit{PSNR} and \textit{MS-SSIM} tests, the \textit{MSE} model of these schemes is used for \textit{PSNR}, while the \textit{MS-SSIM} model of these schemes is used for \textit{MS-SSIM}.
+For \textit{VMAF} test, the \textit{MSE} and \textit{MS-SSIM} models are all used for \textit{VMAF} test (\textit{VMAF MSE/MS-SSIM model} for short).
+Notably, for some test schemes without the \textit{MS-SSIM} model, their \textit{MSE} model is used for the \textit{MS-SSIM} test, and the \textit{VMAF (MS-SSIM model)} test is skipped.

+For the subjective quality evaluation, mean opinion score (\textit{MOS}) \cite{rec2006p, international1996methods, itu2017vocabulary, series2012methodology} is used to quantify the perceptual quality of the coded frames based on human evaluations, which is calculated by collecting ratings from multiple participants who assess the quality of images/videos on a pre-defined five-point scale (5$\sim$Excellent, 4$\sim$Good, 3$\sim$Fair, 2$\sim$Poor, 1$\sim$Bad).
+The final \textit{MOS} score is computed as the average of ratings given by all participants across test samples, the formula is as follows:

+where \( M \) is the total number of test samples, \( N \) is the number of participants, and \( S_{i,j} \) represents the rating given by the \( j \)-th participant for the \( i \)-th sample.
+In our setting, 50 participants are selected for the \textit{MOS} test, with testers from USTC and online sources, ensuring diversity in user experience and perception.